-We used the cophylo function of the R package phytools (Revell 2012) to investigate the congruence between the maximum likelihood phylogenetic tree of Blattabacterium inferred from 353 protein-coding genes without third codon positions (see Bourguignon et al. 2020) and the maximum likelihood phylogeny of cockroaches inferred from host cockroach mitochondrial genomes.
+We used the cophylo function of the R package phytools (Revell 2011) to investigate the congruence between the maximum likelihood phylogenetic tree of Blattabacterium inferred from 353 protein-coding genes without third codon positions (see Bourguignon et al. 2020) and the maximum likelihood phylogeny of cockroaches inferred from host cockroach mitochondrial genomes.
 The statistical method used to test coevolution was Parafit (Legendre et al. 2002).
-One cockroach species, Rhabdoblatta sp., was removed from this analysis due to the low quality of its mitochondrial genome assembly (see supplementary table S4, Supplementary Material online).
+One cockroach species, Rhabdoblatta sp., was removed from this analysis due to the low quality of its mitochondrial genome assembly (see Table S4).

 DNA recombination events among Blattabacterium, and with bacterial taxa other than Blattabacterium, were identified using GENCONV (Sawyer 1989).
-We carried out the analysis on all the genes of Blattabacterium, which included 564 protein-coding genes found in all strains of Blattabacterium.
+We carried out the analysis on the all gene set of Blattabacterium, which included 564 protein-coding genes found in all strains of Blattabacterium.
 Closely related strains of Cryptocercus punctalatus were removed from the analysis, and only one Blattabacterium genome associated with C. punctulatus was retained.
-Statistical significance was assessed using the command "-numsim = 1000," which specified that significance is estimated from

-1,000 random permutations, and "-Indel_blocs," to properly handle missing data.
+Statistical significance was assessed using the command "-numsim = 1000", which specified that significance is estimated from 1000 random permutations, and "-Indel_blocs", to properly handle missing data.
 Other parameters were set on default values.

 We used the software HGTector (Zhu et al. 2014) to identify genes that were putatively acquired through horizontal transfers.
 The analysis was carried out on the 566 orthologous protein-coding genes found in the 67 Blattabacterium strains used in this study.
-As recommended by the developer of HGTector, we used the command line options "-evalue 1e-20 -identity 50 -coverage 50" for the search stage, and "-maxhits 100 -evalue 1e-50 -identity 80 -coverage 80" for the analysis stage
+As recommended by the developer of HGTector, we used the command line options "--evalue 1e-20 --identity 50 --coverage 50" for the search stage, and "--maxhits 100 --evalue 1e-50 --identity 80 --coverage 80" for the analysis stage.